isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-ants-kill-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Do Ants Kill Bed Bugs??
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 tags: []
 slug: /do-ants-kill-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

 Most
 [bed bug killers](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/)
 may not work and are expensive - but you can use natural treatments such as pests.
 So, below we answer this question - do ants kill bed bugs?
 *In summary, ants (among other insects) such as the red-imported fire and pharaoh ant species predate and kill bed bugs.
-But exterminators also recommend heat treatment for bed bugs. *
+But exterminators also recommend heat treatment for bed bugs.Â *
-*The predators of bed bugs are Masked Bed Bug Hunter, House Centipedes, Thanatus Flavidus Spiders, American Cockroaches, Pharaoh Ants, Red-Imported Fire Ants, and Argentine Ants. *
+*The predators of bed bugs are Masked Bed Bug Hunter, House Centipedes, Thanatus Flavidus Spiders, American Cockroaches, Pharaoh Ants, Red-Imported Fire Ants, and Argentine Ants.Â *
 *Pharaoh ants are considered the most dangerous ant species in killing and eating bed bugs - especially for few bed bugs - besides fire ants and argentine ants.
 But *
-*ants won't help remove massive bed bug infestations. *
+*ants won't help remove massive bed bug infestations.Â *
-***See top spider killers. ***
+***See top spider killers.Â ***
 [amazon bestseller="Best Bed Bugs killers" items="2" template="table"]
 ## Details: Do Ants Kill Bed Bugs??
 But ants will also help locate the bed bugs' hiding places -but you won't have to introduce the bugs into your house - as may also prove difficult to